JosephDoUrden/SetTimer/app_store_assets/store_listing.md

 **Focus on your workout, let us handle the timing.**

 Workout Set Timer is the perfect companion for set-based workouts like ab training, HIIT, and interval training.
-Designed with minimalism in mind by mobile developer Yusufhan Saçak, this app automatically manages your sets and rest periods so you can focus entirely on your workout.
+Designed with minimalism in mind, this app automatically manages your sets and rest periods so you can focus entirely on your workout.

 **Key Features:**
 • Custom set configuration (1-20 sets)